Management and Lecturers

 Susanna Düllmann started as a filmmaker while her university studies in literature, English and philosophy and she joined a filmmakers club, the Filmhaus Bielefeld, where she was active in building up a cinema, standing behind the projector and actually showed (and watched) the finest arthouse movies and documentaries.

-Lefteris Fylaktos is a documentary filmmaker living in Athens and currently working for the Greek public broadcaster and also the National Coordinator for INPUT (International Public Television) Greece.
-He has been active since 1997 in the conception and production of audio-visual content as Television Director for ERT SA, Independent Documentary Filmmaker and Freelance Director.
-His expertise includes several award-winning documentaries and video projects for public, private and international organizations such as FAO, UNDP, etc. Additionally, Fylaktos has experience in cross-media projects and web-documentaries working for the Korsakow Institut in Berlin, has served as jury for media organizations such as Prix-Europa, Asterfest as well as the Balkan Documentary Center and teaches Non Linear Editing at the MA program in Visual and Media Anthropology at Freie Universität Berlin.
+Lefteris Fylaktos is a documentary filmmaker living in Athens, Greece and currently working as a Commissioning Editor for the Greek Programming Department of ERT S.A. – the Greek Public Broadcasting Corporation – responsible for documentary acquisitions and programming.
+He is also a member of ERT’s Hybrid TV Content Development Committee and the National Coordinator for INPUT – International Public TV Organization – Greece.
+He has been active since 1997 in the conception and production of audio-visual content as Television Director and member of the International Co-Production Committee for ERT, Independent Documentary Filmmaker and Freelance Director/Producer.
+His expertise includes several award-winning documentaries and video projects for public, private and international organizations.
+He has experience in cross-media projects and web-documentaries working for the Korsakow Institut in Berlin, and has served as jury and delegate for socially responsible media organisations such as INPUT, Prix-Europa, the Balkan Documentary Center i.a.

 You can find further information about Lefteris Fylaktos here.